Connect with others who understand.

 What Does It Mean if My Spinal Tap Results Are Negative?

-As one member wrote, they were diagnosed with MS after an MRI that was positive.
-“I had a lumbar puncture that was negative,” they posted.
-“My neurologist still says I have MS. I do have severe symptoms.”
 Other members described similar experiences.
-“I also had a spinal tap with a negative result, but an MRI that was positive.
+“I also had a spinal tap with a negative result but an MRI that was positive.
 Just because your LP is negative does not mean you do not have MS,” one wrote.
-Another weighed in, adding, “My spinal tap was negative.
+Another member added, “My spinal tap was negative.
 But the MRI showed way too many lesions.”

-What To Expect During a Lumbar Puncture
+What To Expect During a Spinal Tap for MS

 How To Prepare for a Lumbar Puncture